Halysidota tessellaris: Pupa

 Pupae overwinter in gray cocoons laced with larval hairs.

 Adults

 Wings are light brown.
 Forewings have bands of beige edged in black.
 The body is 'hairy' and yellow.
 The thorax has blue-green lines on its uppersides.
 Adults are attracted to decaying plants with pyrrolizidine alkaloids.
 They regurgitate on them, then drink the fluids, and acquire defensive chemicals.

+The moth appears very similar to the sycamore tussock moth (Halysidota harrisii) in the adult stage and may be distinguished based on differences in genitalia.

 Food plants

 Larvae are known to feed on some species of alder, ash, birch, blueberry, chestnut, elm, grape, hackberry, hazel, oak, walnut, willow, and many others.
 No serious injury to trees has been reported for this late-season feeder.